garrandall/popular-music-data/tracks/falsetto-the-dream.md

 In a falsetto
 She like oh oh baby ah ah ah ah

-Shes tellin all her homies im the real...deal Everytime she leave the crib shawty be comin right back She talkin dirty all up in my ear
+Shes tellin all her homies I'm the real...deal Everytime she leave the crib shawty be comin right back She talkin dirty all up in my ear
-And im fina put this dog right on the kitty cat
+And I'm fina put this dog right on the kitty cat
 I wasnt gon show u up
 But damn u got tht look up in you
 Callin last night flute
 Actin like she didnt remember
-I hopped up out dat linen im fina defend my title
-Imma put ur ass to be tell me which way would u like it Talkin all that shit
+I hopped up out dat linen I'm fina defend my title Imma put ur ass to be tell me which way would u like it Talkin all that shit
 As soon as I hit